meditative-coder/Dynamic-Programming-with-Python/README.md

 # Dynamic-Programming-with-Python
-This repository contains some famous Dynamic Programming problems and there solution in Python
+This repository contains some famous Dynamic Programming problems and their solutions in Python